-If you were arrested for possession of child pornography by a state law enforcement agency, state child pornography laws apply.
-If you were arrested by a federal law enforcement agency, federal child pornography laws apply.
+Child pornography is both a state and a federal offense.
+If you are arrested and charged with child pornography by a state law enforcement agency, state child pornography laws apply.
+If you are arrested and charged by a federal law enforcement agency, federal child pornography laws apply.

 Federal laws apply to a child pornography case if the offense occurred in interstate or foreign commerce, which includes using the postal service and the internet to commit the crimes.
 The penalties for a federal child pornography conviction are much harsher than the penalties for state convictions.
 Both sets of laws result in lifetime registration as a sex offender but there are differences in potential prison time and fines.

 What Are the Federal Penalties for Possession of Child Pornography?